The Manor Park Community Centre will remain closed until June 30, 2020 or until further notice.

 With the quickly evolving COVID-19 situation underway, the MPCC believes that the safety and wellbeing of its community, participants, staff and volunteers is of the utmost importance and should not be overlooked or undermined in any way.

 The MPCC is taking this situation very seriously, and is acting upon the advice communicated from the City of Ottawa.
-To help slow the spread and reduce the curve of those being diagnosed with COVID-19, the Manor Park Community Centre has either cancelled, postponed or rescheduled all programming until April 5th or until further notice.
+To help slow the spread and reduce the curve of those being diagnosed with COVID-19, the Manor Park Community Centre has either cancelled, postponed or rescheduled all programming until further notice.

 Below you will find resources to help you navigate through the most current and accurate information regarding COVID-19: